The Madness of Crowds

 From witch trials to financial bubbles to global pandemics, we take your family on a journey through time to understand how all humans — if not carefully prepared — can fall victim to the Madness of Crowds.
 Only with careful foresight can we help our children avoid pitfalls and stay three steps ahead.

 It starts with better bedtime stories.
-Deliveries begin mid-Summer 2021.
+In stock and shipping now.

 Humans originated from apelike ancestors over six million years, with behavioral traits all of us carry today designed to preserve the species in a world completely unlike this one.